Bluff body drag manipulation using pulsed jets and Coanda effect: Baseline flow

-The separated boundary layers evolve into shear-layer instabilities which grow along the streamwise direction and entrain fluid inside the reverse flow region.
-The spatial footprint of the shear-layer development is better noticed by the time-averaged velocity fluctuations $\overline{v'v'}$ and $\overline{u'v'}$ shown in figure~\ref{fig:Velocity_Fluctuations}.
-As discussed before, the ground proximity affects considerably the distribution of the cross-stream velocity variance.
-There is an important concentration of velocity fluctuations along the lower shear-layer issued from the underflow.
-The streamwise-transverse covariance $\overline{u'v'}$ better indicates the spatial development of both shear flows up to the closing of the bubble.
-Extreme values of these quantities together with the streamwise variance $\overline{u'u'}$ are depicted in the table~\ref{tab:table3}
+The spatial signature of the shear-layer instabilities along the separated flow is described in figure~\ref{fig:fig6} by the velocity correlations $\overline{v'v'}$ and $\overline{u'v'}$.
+As previously discussed, the ground proximity considerably impacts the distribution of the cross-stream velocity variance.
+There is a concentration of flow unsteadiness along the lower shear-layer near the ground.
+The velocity covariance $\overline{u'v'}$ better represents the spatial development of both shear flows up to the closing of the bubble.
+Extreme values of these quantities together with the streamwise variance $\overline{u'u'}$ are reported in the table~\ref{tab:table3}.

 We additionally report the dimensionless frequency ${f_{n_o}}={f_{\text{VS}}H/{U_o}}$, where $f_{\text{VS}}$ is the vortex shedding frequency obtained from HWA spectra.
 According to \citet{Grandemange13}, two oscillatory time-scales ${(f_{n_o})_y}$ and ${(f_{n_o})_z}$ are associated respectively to the the top/bottom ($y$) and lateral ($z$) interaction of the shear-layers.
 In the present work, they are measured at two locations: in the symmetry plane of the configuration at $(x/H,y/H,z/H)=(2.0,0.9,0)$ and in a horizontal plane at $(2.0,0.6,0.5)$.
 The values of ${(f_{n_o})_y}$ are close to 0.2, typically found for axisymmetric bluff bodies \citep{Rigas14}.
-The lateral shedding values are of the order of 0.17 but, when normalized by $W$ and not $H$, agrees well with the general 0.2 value.
+The lateral shedding values are of the order of 0.17 but, when normalized by $W$ and not $H$, agrees well with the 0.2 value.